xinzuan/search-youtube-video/README.md

-# YouTube Finder
+# YouTube Video Finder
-Find youtube videos by using input query
+Find youtube videos by using input query without using youtube data api

 This code was **modified** from https://github.com/hansputera/youtube-finder and https://github.com/alexmercerind/youtube-search-python.git.